hviidhenrik/my-sample-package-structure/README.md

 ### Formatting
 The files were formatted using isort and black.
-I recommend running isort to sort imports correctly and then format code nicely using black with a line length of 120:
+I recommend running isort to sort imports correctly and then format code nicely using black with a line length of 120.
+Black uses 88 per default, but this sometimes causes too many line breaks in my opinion.
+Just do what makes you happy!

     isort .
     black . --line-length=120